zkamvar/user2021/prose.md

 tested the participants ability to install the required software and packages, create, modify, and contribute to lessons.
-After the tests, I interviewed for 20 minutes volunteers about their experience to identify the features people kept stumbling over.
+After the tests, I asked for 20-minute open-ended interviews from the volunteers about their experience to identify common stumbling blocks, challenges, and bright points.
 I want to take a moment to thank everyone who has participated, some of whom are part of The Carpentries core team.
 I don't have the time to go into detail about the results, but a big takeaway from this was that everyone was able to